-Also consider tooling, and if investments in software can further optimize your ability to deliver.
+Also consider tooling, and if investments in software can further optimise your ability to deliver.

 Finally, concentrate on delivery.
 A sure fire way to ensure the team is invested in and given the autonomy to perform, is to deliver.

-What value should a CoE provide to your business?
+What value should a COE bring to your business?

 A well-oiled CoE should provide many valuable benefits to your business.
 To name but a few: